 The exam is split into four parts.
 These cover the fours skills of listening, reading, reading and writing.
 There isn’t a separate grammar or vocab test (unlike, for example, in the Russian TRKI exams).

 Let’s look at the format of each section in turn.
-I’ve used the Goethe Institute’s own “modal paper” (“Modellsatz”)(2nd revised edition, 2015) to prepare this.
+I’ve used the Goethe Institute’s own “model paper” (“Modellsatz”)(2nd revised edition, 2015) to prepare this.
 Always check the most up-to-date format for yourself before the exam in case things change.

 Reading Section (Lesen)